oli208/gecko.utils/README.md

 ### 1. Saving Figures with Metadata:

-The function `ggsave_custom()` allows you to save a figure with a custom file name that includes the script name and creation date.
+The function `save_plot_with_metadata()` allows you to save a figure with a custom file name that includes the script name and creation date.
 This improves traceability and ensures you can quickly identify figures based on their origin.

 ``` r
 library(gecko.utils)